rhbvkleef/AEViewer/readme.md

 AE Viewer is a project built around bing able to view (and maybe in the future also modify) your AE-system.
 The repository you are looking at is the frontent website.

+## Backend

+Currently, the backend is a bit of computercraft code that can be downloaded by executing:

+    patebin get zrB1QDsY updateAEViewer

+You will also need the computercraft JSON api:

+    pastebin get 4nRg9CHU json

 ## Contributing

 If you want to contribute, you can simply fork this project.
 If you cannot code but have some ideas, please post them in the bug tracker.